damogranlabs/VS-Code-STM32-IDE/README_DETAILS.md

   Basically, user should modify only 'c_cpp_properties.json' file, specifically 'user_*' fields.
 Other paths should be updated either with CubeMX or 'updatePaths.py' script.

 * **Can workspace files/folders paths contain spaces?**
   No. This is a common issue and must be avoided - all user defined source folders and files must be without spaces, since GNU Make does not handle any paths with spaces.
-Anyway, paths to GCC/GNU/OpenOCD executables can include spaces because they are not used in the same manner as workspace sources, but generally it is a good idea to use non-spaced paths.
+Although paths to GCC/GNU/OpenOCD executables can include spaces in default VS Code terminal configuration, it is still advised to avoid them.
+Generally it is a good idea to use non-spaced paths and avoid uneccessary problems.
+[See this issue.](https://github.com/damogranlabs/VS-Code-STM32-IDE/issues/1)

 * **Can I add my custom tasks and launch configurations?**
   Yes.
 See **updateTasks.py** description.
 Also, see *#TODO USER* markings in 'update*.py' code for specific how-to.